 Since the new Chilean divorce laws in 2005, separation rates have almost quadrupled in Chile.
 (Before 2005, annulment was the common way to separate, and many couples would purposely leave loopholes in their vows in case something went awry).
 Despite the prevalence of divorce in Chilean society, however, there is still a stigma attached to being divorced.
 In an enlightening conversation with a divorced Chilean woman in her 40s, she told me that her relationship with her father and brothers became strained after her divorce, because she was the driving force in ending her unhappy marriage.
 Her relationship with her sister and her mother, whom she characterized as being less religious than the males of her family, was not affected.

 Maybe the Chilean aversion to marriage has something to do with the legal rigidity with which it was maintained for so long, and now the societal stigma that remains for those who end it.
-Maybe disenchantment with traditional family structures is yet another way that Chile is moving away from one type of society; one that is patriarchal, intensely family oriented, and religiously defined and move towards another type, one that could be called more liberal.
-Chile self-identifies as the most progressive country in South America, and perhaps even all of Latin America; while this perception is certainly backed up by economic and perhaps even political and structural realities, in terms of gender equality, acceptance of homosexuality, and racism Chile still has ground to cover that other countries, for example Argentina, have come closer to figuring out.
-Though I have certainly heard ideals of gender equality and independence for young professionals expressed, in practice, it is evident that the Chilean perception and treatment of women is somewhat different from what I am used to in the United States, especially in the household, and many of the 20-something Chilean's that I have met still live in their parents' homes.
+Maybe disenchantment with traditional family structures is yet another way that Chile is moving away from one type of society—one that is patriarchal, intensely family oriented, and religiously defined—and moving towards another type, one that could be called more liberal.
+Chile self-identifies as the most progressive country in South America, and perhaps even all of Latin America; while this perception is certainly backed up by economic, and perhaps even political and structural realities, in terms of gender equality, acceptance of homosexuality, and racism, Chile still has ground to cover that other countries, for example Argentina, have come closer to figuring out.
+Though I have certainly heard ideals of gender equality and independence for young professionals expressed, in practice, it is evident that the Chilean perception and treatment of women is somewhat different from what I am used to in the United States, especially in the household, and many of the 20-something Chileans that I have met still live in their parents' homes.